ibm-cloud-docs/containers/cluster-create-vpc-gen2.md

     `--pod-subnet`
     :   In the first cluster that you create in a VPC, the default pod subnet is `172.17.0.0/18`.
     :   In the second cluster that you create in that VPC, the default pod subnet is `172.17.64.0/18`.
 In each subsequent cluster, the pod subnet range is the next available, non-overlapping `/18` subnet.
 If you plan to connect your cluster to on-premises networks through {{site.data.keyword.BluDirectLink}} or a VPN service, you can avoid subnet conflicts by specifying a custom subnet CIDR that provides the private IP addresses for your pods.
     :   You can specify the subnet size by including it in the `--pod-subnet` option.
 For example: `--pod-subnet 0.0.0.0/X` where `X` is the required pod subnet size.
 Then pod subnet is then automatically selected.
-When allocating the pod subnet automatically, the allocation will start from `172.17.0.0`, the biggest subnet is limited to `13`, and the smallest subnet size is limited to `23`.
+When allocating the pod subnet automatically, the allocation will start from `172.17.0.0`, the maximum subnet is limited to `13`, and the minimum subnet size is limited to `23`.
     :   When you choose a subnet size, consider the size of the cluster that you plan to create and the number of worker nodes that you might add in the future.
 The subnet must have a CIDR of at least `/23`, which provides enough pod IP addresses for a maximum of four worker nodes in a cluster.
 For larger clusters, use `/22` to have enough pod IP addresses for eight worker nodes, `/21` to have enough pod IP addresses for 16 worker nodes, and so on.
 Note that the pod and service subnets can't overlap.
 If you use custom-range subnets for your worker nodes, [you must ensure that your worker node subnets don't overlap with your cluster's pod subnet](/docs/containers?topic=containers-vpc-subnets#vpc-ip-range).
 The subnet that you choose must be within one of the following ranges: `172.17.0.0 - 172.17.255.255`, `172.21.0.0 - 172.31.255.255`, `192.168.0.0 - 192.168.255.255`, `198.18.0.0 - 198.19.255.255`.

     `--service-subnet`